Find Cheap 21-Year-Old Auto Insurance Quotes

 When shopping around for quotes, 21-year-olds and other young drivers, especially teenagers, can save by staying on their parents' car insurance policies or taking advantage of all available discounts.

-We collected car insurance quotes for thousands of ZIP codes across the 10 most populated states in the U.S. Our sample drivers were 21-year-old men and women who drove a 2015 Honda Civic EX.
-All other parameters affecting car insurance rates were consistent; drivers were single and had a clean driving record.
-Coverage levels in the full coverage policy, including liability insurance, are listed below.
-These coverage levels are slightly higher than any individual state's minimum coverage requirements:
+Our study pulled quotes from thousands of ZIP codes across nine of the most populated states in the U.S. Our sample drivers were 21-year-old men and women who drove a 2015 Honda Civic EX.
+The drivers were single and had clean driving records.

 |Bodily injury liability||$50,000 per person/$100,000 per accident|